 If shopping is not what you are after, then go explore a bit more the surrounding area.
 I suggest visiting Peschiera del Garda and enjoy the peaceful sights and sounds of Lake Garda.
 Recharge your batteries by eating fresh fish in one of the many good restaurants!

-Verona is truly a beauty!
+It truly is a beauty!
 Don’t miss it next time you go to Italy 🙂

 Now over to you!